Black Widow Spider Removal

 It sometimes makes it easier to identify a brown widow if their egg sac if it is present.
 Their egg sacs resemble a sandspur and are tan, spherical, and have many small tufts of silk sticking out from them.
 Other widow spiders make white, smooth egg sacs tending to be pear-shaped.

 Brown widows also tend to be extremely timid and have rarely been reported to bite.
 Brown widows will build webs anywhere that there is sufficient space to make one.
 Brown widows tend to be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
 They reproduce frequently and disperse rapidly, Making them very hard to control.

 Southern Black Widow

 The southern black widow is the most common and most recognizable out of all of the widow spiders.
 When people think of a black widow this is often the spider they think about.

 The southern black widow is a glossy jet black all over.
 It has a bright red hourglass marking on the underside of its abdomen and a red spot just above its spinnerets.
-The southern black widow occurs commonly throughout the state.
+The southern black widow is seen commonly throughout the state of Texas.